cloudant-labs/hind-cite/docs/blog/CloudantTips.md

 # Developing with Cloudant - Tips & Best-Practices
-I've built a couple of websites with Cloudant as a back end, the latest actually sponsored by Cloudant [HiNsight] (http://hnstage.k2company.com).
+I've built a couple of websites with Cloudant as a back end, the latest actually sponsored by Cloudant [hind-cite] (http://hnstage.k2company.com).
 I'm no expert, but I've learned a bunch and also have had some guidance from the Cloudant team to help me make the right decisions.
 Here are a few things I've learned that might help.

 ## Documentation